EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 Being able to securely read information from sensors, to securely control actuators, and to not enable distributed denial-of-service attacks are essential in a world of connected and networking things interacting with the physical world.
-This document summarizes a number of known attacks on CoAP, and show that just using CoAP with a security protocol like DTLS, TLS, or OSCORE is not enough for secure operation.
+This document summarizes a number of known attacks on CoAP and show that just using CoAP with a security protocol like DTLS, TLS, or OSCORE is not enough for secure operation.
 The document also summarizes different denial-of-service attacks where CoAP deployments are used attack other networks or services.
 The goal with this document is motivating generic